benjaminion/upgrading-ethereum-book/src/book.md

 ## Work in progress!

-This is a teaser, a placeholder.
+This is a teaser, an appetiser.
 Only one part is reasonably complete, the [Annotated Specification](/part3), but the rest is on its way.

 When building a house, it's good to start from the ground up.
 Similarly, the Annotated Spec is the foundation for everything else.
 All the wiring and the plumbing of the beacon chain's innards are on display.
 It may not be easily accessible to the general reader, but with the foundation is in place the rest of the book can build on it.